LTDuckie/sketch2scene/README.md

 ## Preparations
-Please download and set up these projects in the parent folder.
+Please download and set up these projects as they instructed in the parent folder.

 sketch2scene
 ├── flowty-realtime-lcm-canvas